slagathorr/helloworld/README.md

 You work the hours that suit you - whether that’s 9-5, 12-8, or something else entirely!
 I don’t expect you to work outside of the hours that you choose to work.

-For me, my hours are normally 9am-5pm, Monday to Friday.
+For me, my hours are normally 10am-6pm, Monday to Friday, US Eastern Time.
 But that’s not set in stone.
 I value my work-life balance and therefore those hours might shift a bit.
 I also travel quite a bit for work - so I have to adjust across time zones.

 Similarly, sometimes I batch my email activities so responses may be delayed a few hours.